Atomic saturation of reduced powers: Criterion for atomic saturation of reduced powers

 2) Just read the definitions: there are fewer problems. \end{PROOF}

-\begin{remark} We may wonder, e.g. in \ref{g10}(1), can we move the regularity demand on the filter $D$ from clause (A) to clause (B) The answer is yes for most $T$'s. \end{remark}
+\begin{remark} We may wonder, e.g. in \ref{g10}(1): can we remove the regularity demand on the filter $D$ from clause (A) to clause (B)?
+The answer is yes for most $T$'s. \end{remark}